 Blini are Russian crepes.
 They can be made full size and wrapped around sour cream, lox, and if you have the money, caviar.
-You can also make them silver dollar size for canapes, and top them with piped sour cream and lox (and if you can afford it, caviar.)
+You can also make them silver dollar size for canapes, and top them with piped sour cream and lox (and if you can afford it, caviar).
+You can swap plain Greek yogurt for the sour cream.

 I love the yeasty taste and spongy texture of blini.
-I added whole wheat flour to the traditional mix of buckwheat flour and all purpose flour for extra nutrition.
 The sugar helps offset the bitterness of the buckwheat.

 Have ingredients at room temperature